How House Flipping Permits Can Help You

 Which Projects Will I Need A Permit For?

-Every municipality is different, certain house flipping and renovation projects will almost definitely require a permit and others will not.
+Every municipality is different, certain house flipping and renovation projects will almost definitely require a permit while others will not.

 These renovations will require a permit: